yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 - Invoke shell commands directly on the remote host like running commands over SSH.
 Similar to SSH, the agent also does shell-login such that any previous command modifying the environment in the resource files (for example, `~/.bashrc`) gets reflected in the subsequent command.
 - Invoke procedures or methods on the node agent.
-- For on-premesis (manual provisioned nodes), node agent functions as a utility to run preflight checks, and add a node instance.
+- Additionally, for on-premesis (manual provisioned nodes), node agent also functions as a utility to run preflight checks, and add a node instance.

 ### How is node agent installed on a YugabyteDB node?